Welcome

 SQE1 Syllabus

-For SQE1, your knowledge of contract law must include how contractual terms are incorporated.
-You will be expected to apply the legal principles to factual scenarios to determine whether specific terms form part of a contract.
+For SQE1, you are required to understand how contractual terms are incorporated and apply the legal principles to factual scenarios to determine whether specific terms form part of a contract, with a focus on the following syllabus points:

 • the ways terms can be incorporated into a contract (signature, notice, course of dealing)